johnmatthiggins/wagtail_hljs/README.md

 ## Example Usage

-First, add `wagtailcodeblock` to your `INSTALLED_APPS` in Django's settings.
+First, add `wagtail_hljs` to your `INSTALLED_APPS` in Django's settings.
 Here's a bare bones example:

 ```python
 from wagtail.blocks import TextBlock